 Why Do I Have to Go on a Full Liquid Diet after Bariatric Surgery?

-After having these changes made to the stomach and digestive system, the body needs time to heal and would not be able to adequately process the foods as it did prior to surgery.
+After having these changes made to the stomach and digestive system, the body needs time to heal and would not be able to adequately process the foods as it did before surgery.

 While patients are still in the hospital they are given clear liquids to keep them from becoming dehydrated and also to keep their newly redesigned stomachs from becoming irritated.
 Now, they will be starting the next phase of easing the digestive system back to work by following a full liquid diet.